Pranavjeet-Naidu/cggmp21/README.md

 for key import and `key_share::reconstruct_secret_key` for key export.

 ## Differences between the implementation and CGGMP24
-[CGGMP24] only defines a non-threshold protocol.
-To support general thresholds, we defined our own CGGMP24-like key generation and threshold signing protocols.
-However, we keep both threshold and non-threshold versions of the protocols in the crate, so if you opt for the non-threshold protocol, you will be running the original protocol defined in the paper.

-There are other (small) differences in the implementation compared to the original paper (mostly typo fixes);
+There are small differences in the implementation compared to the original paper [CGGMP24] (mostly typo fixes);
 they are all documented in [the spec].

 [CGGMP24]: https://ia.cr/2021/060